 Thus, in addition to the existing issues you probably now have granite sealer stuck to the countertop surface... it should only be below

-is that you picked out a color via the sample and then the installer purchased a cheap low-grade version of that granite variety.
+is that picked out a color via a sample and then the installer purchased a cheap low-grade version of that granite variety.

 The long and short is that you should have got the exact slab you picked out at the warehouse.
 Picking out the exact granite slab

-that you wan to install is the only acceptable way to purchase granite or any stone.
+that you want to install is the only acceptable way to purchase granite or any stone.
+Choosing granite colors

-Now most slabs of the same color will be similar, but you can certainly get an extreme difference in characteristics and quality.
+Now, most slabs of the same color will be similar, but you can certainly get an extreme difference in characteristics and quality, color shade, and pattern.

 And if you entrusted your installer to pick out the slab, then at least you can hold him accountable to the fact that you chose a sample that was perfectly polished and that is what you expected.